akilli/cms/README.md

 Check the docker-compose.yml file as one possible solution.
 It is using an external network `proxy` and [traefik](https://traefik.io/) as reverse proxy.
 Both is not needed, so adjust to your needs.

-Simply run the docker containers and access with configured domain or port.
+Run the docker containers and access with configured domain.
 You can log in via URL `/account/login` with name `admin` and password `password`.

+**!!!
+NOTE !!!**

+The default configuration currently is quite strict concerning session cookies, so you might have to add `ini_set('session.cookie_secure', '0');` in `www/index.php`.

 ## Abbreviations